Politics and International Relations

 Why study Politics and International Relations at Bristol?

-You will have access to world renowned scholars in a vibrant and challenging academic and social environment.
+You will have access to expert scholars in a vibrant and challenging academic and social environment.
 You will study the politics of individual countries and governments and the relationships between countries, communities and individuals.
 You will become familiar with different views and methods of analysis and learn to apply and evaluate them.

-The first year includes four compulsory units that provide a solid grounding in politics.
+For single honours courses, the first year includes four compulsory units that provide a solid grounding in politics.
 You will have greater choice as you progress through the course.
 The final year includes units which are linked to staff research interests and cover subjects such as political theory, international relations, UK politics, US politics, gender, security and conflict.

 There is also an emphasis on research skills, with a compulsory unit in the first year.
 The dissertation in the final year enables you to conduct a piece of supervised, political research on a topic of your choice.